Leave this site

 The aim of the policy is to set out:

 The policy is applicable to police officers and police staff.
-Police staff refers to staff of Nottinghamshire Police and staff of the OPCC.
-Where there are differences this is highlighted.
+Police staff refers to staff of Nottinghamshire Police and staff from the OPCC.
+Where there are differences, this is highlighted.

 This is pro rata for individuals working part time.